Chapter 29 : Hate

 I paused for a second, sitting dumbfounded on the cushy landing.
 Besides the netted walls, there were three different entrances to three different winding, twisting tubes, all leading to different places.
 Which one to choose?

 “Just pick one,” Potter said impatiently.
 Crouched down, he had to bend over a little so his head wouldn’t graze the netted ceiling.
 With his broad shoulders and bent knees, he looked comically big for the place.
 I would have laughed at him under any other circumstances.

 At random, I chose the blue tube.
 And then we were climbing again, up the winding, twisting piece of plastic, frantically rounding corners, scrabbling up landings, both of us cursing, until we finally reached —

 When we got to the top, there was nothing but the arcade wall, complete with a Plexiglas window and a nice view of the outside parking lot below.
 There was no where else to go.
 I had chosen the wrong tube, the wrong route.
 Merlin knew where Lilia was now.

 And that was when I just gave up.

 “Bennett.
 Come on.
 Bennett.”

 I couldn’t help it.
-I simply slumped against the plexiglass, exhausted, not caring that we were in the middle of a child's playground, or that there were kids staring curiously at us.
+I simply slumped against the Plexiglas, exhausted, not caring that we were in the middle of a child's playground, or that there were kids staring curiously at us.
 I was sweaty, exhausted, sick of everything...I just wanted to go home.

 Then, a warm hand was tilting my chin up, and all of a sudden Potter’s hazel eyes were staring right at me, his face completely serious.
-“Aggy, it’s okay.
+“Bennett, it’s okay.
 We’ll find her.
 She has to be somewhere.”